sbobrov85/lifecontrol-server/modules/README.md

 ### Install.php - common module file.

-Each Install.php file must implement Includes\ModuleInstall interface.
+Each Install.php file must extend Includes\ModuleInstall class.

 When lifecontrol-server application started then it scan modules folder and do some actions: